 This ‘porn ban’ was therefore heavily criticised, although criticism arose more from the perspective of pornographic content being legitimate speech and this move being an unreasonable restriction of the same.31 But nonetheless, the government later revoked the ban on pornographic content, and mandated ISPs to only block access to websites that hosted child pornography.
 But actions that would prevent a porn ban in the future from taking place — such as guidelines that put in place a clear and transparent procedure for issuance of blocking orders — have not been undertaken.
 Government officials, too, are members of Indian society who have been socialised in certain ways.
 Discourse generation, in a manner that is accessible by all, that addresses and seeks to correct such socialisations is therefore extremely important.

-Different standards for intermediary liability were prescribed by the Supreme Court in two cases.
+Different standards for intermediary liability were prescribed by the Supreme Court in two subsequent cases.
 In the first case, filed in 2008, the petitioner sought removal of advertisements for sex-identification of fetuses.
 Such sex-identification is illegal in India.
 While this case is still pending in the court, many interim orders were issued.
-In one order, the Court directed the three search engines who were parties to this case (Google, Microsoft and Yahoo) to adopt a mechanism known as “auto-block”.
+In one order, the Court directed the three search engines who were parties to this case (Google, Microsoft and Yahoo) to adopt a mechanism known as ‘auto-block’.
 The court laid down a list of keywords, which when typed, could have the potential of displaying the aforementioned advertisements on the search engine.
-The search engines were thus required to constantly monitor content, and immediately remove links that show up against these keywords.32 The court also required search engines to set up an “in-house expert body” that would automatically add new keywords to the said list, as and when new advertisements were detected.
+The search engines were thus required to constantly monitor content, and immediately remove links that show up against these keywords.32 The court also required search engines to set up an ‘in-house expert body’ that would automatically add new keywords to the said list as and when new advertisements were detected.
 In another order, the court also created a Nodal Agency, run by government officials.
-This agency was set-up to receive complaints from the public about any advertisements, and pass these complaints on to the search engines so that the illegal advertisements could be removed.33
+This agency was set up to receive complaints from the public about any advertisements and pass these complaints on to the search engines so that the illegal advertisements could be removed.33

 Both these orders, while well-intentioned, have enabled over-censorship.
-For example, the list of keywords that was laid down by the court contains vague terms such as “Gender Test” and “Early Gender Test”, owing to which, links to information such as research papers were removed by the search engines.
+For example, the list of keywords that was laid down by the court contains vague terms such as ‘gender test’ and ‘early gender test’, owing to which links to information such as research papers could be removed by the search engines.
 In one order, the Supreme Court addressed a similar challenge raised by the search engines.
-The search engines contended that the keyword “Medical Tourism in India” should not be added to the list of keywords specified above.
-The court agreed with the search engines’ contention, and stated that -
+The search engines contended that the keyword ‘medical tourism in India’ should not be added to the list of keywords specified above.
+The court agreed with the search engines’ contention, and stated:

 To elaborate, if somebody intends to search for ‘Medical Tourism In India’ is entitled to search as long as the content does not frustrate or defeat the restriction postulated under Section 22 of the Act.
 It is made clear that there is no need on the part of anyone to infer that it creates any kind of curtailment in his right to access information, knowledge and wisdom and his freedom of expression.

-In fact, none of these orders address the risks associated with blocking of search results on the basis of list of keywords.
-Blocking search results are not fool-proof measures of ensuring against sex-identification in India.
+In fact, none of these orders address the risks associated with blocking of search results on the basis of a list of keywords.
+Blocking search results is not a fool-proof measure of ensuring against sex-identification in India.
 The Supreme Court’s orders required search results to be removed only for users in India – which means users can resort to using tools such as proxy networks or Virtual Private Networks (‘VPN’) to hide their location.
-Further, since these orders are directed only against three companies – Google, Yahoo and Microsoft, search engines run by other companies aren’t technically bound to follow these orders and therefore, could provide access to the very same advertisements.
+Further, since these orders are directed only against three companies – Google, Yahoo and Microsoft — search engines run by other companies aren’t technically bound to follow these orders and therefore, could provide access to the very same advertisements.